 In June 1986, groundbreaking begins for a second building on the campus, the Science and Research Center.
 The 30,000-square foot building opens in October 1987.

 Dr. George A. Goodman, a 1968 Logan graduate, becomes the College’s sixth president in January.
 Dr. Goodman had more than 20 years of experience as a Doctor of Chiropractic and educator and had been Logan’s Vice President of Chiropractic Affairs since 1982.
 Dr. Goodman will continue to serve Logan for an additional 20 years as President.

 In June, Logan pays off its debt on the Science and Research Center and once again becomes debt-free.

 In October, the William D. Harris, DC Sports and Wellness Center opens on campus.

 In April, the newly renovated Learning Resources Center (LRC) opens.
 The renovation of the former Maryknoll chapel transforms the library into a modern learning facility while retaining its visually striking historical elements.

-In April 2007, the 47,000 square foot William D. Purser DC Center opens.
+In April 2007, the 47,000-square foot William D. Purser DC Center opens.
 This was the largest capital improvement project in this history of Logan at $22.7 million.
-The construction also includes the construction of a second campus entrance and a new central plaza area with fountain.
+The project also includes the construction of a second campus entrance and a new central plaza area with a fountain.
 The Purser Center hosts a variety of events including Logan graduations.

 On June 14, 2013, Clay McDonald, DC, MBA, JD, a 1982 Logan alumnus, is inaugurated as the seventh President of Logan University.
 During his inaugural remarks, Dr. McDonald spoke of his vision to position Logan and its graduates at the forefront of integrated health care.